michaelnuzzo/spectrumPixelator/README.md

 ## Overview

 The Spectrum Pixelator is a real-time VST plugin that deconstructs a real-time audio signal into its most significant spectral components.
 By using advantages of the Modified Discrete Cosine Transform in eliminating time-domain artifacts, the Spectrum Pixelator alters the signal by isolating the most prominent spectral components of a signal and eliminating the remaining frequency components.
+For more information, please visit the Mathworks File Exchange submission linked above, or watch the short demonstration video below.
 <div  align="center">
-<p>For more information, please visit the Mathworks File Exchange submission linked above, or watch the short demonstration video below.</p>
 <a href="https://youtu.be/tT46hXvSd8Q"><img width="600px" src="docs/imgs/thumb.jpg"></a>
 </div>